aaronryank/Decimal/README.md

 `D` must be appended to values (arguments that have user-defined length).
 For example, pushing the string `103105108101` (`"file"`) requires `D` because the string can have any length.

-The syntax for pushing values to the stack is different.
-For example, to push the integer 3, one could not simply write (in pseudocode) `PUSH 3`.
-In Decimal, each value pushed must be a three-digit integer.
-So, as in the pseudocode example, to push the integer 3, one would write `PUSH 003`.

 Commands working with the stack are based on one index, the Default Stack Index (or `[DSI]` for short.)
 For example, in pseudocode, calling `PRINT` will print the value at `stack[DSI]`. `PUSH` sets the DSI to the index of the value pushed. `SET` sets the DSI to the next value provided.

 ## Types